 The KPI Trap: What to Avoid

 If you're tracking more than 8 to 10 KPIs, you're tracking too many.
-Focus on 3 to 5 primary KPIs and check the rest only monthly.
-More data doesn't equal more clarity - it usually means less.
+Pick 3 to 5 primary ones and glance at the rest monthly.
+More data rarely means more clarity.

 Setting KPI Targets

-Target-setting mistake I made: I once set a goal to double engagement rate in one quarter.
-I hit it by posting more controversial, polarizing content.
-Engagement went up, but leads went down because I was attracting argumentative people who would never buy.
-Now I set targets for downstream metrics (conversions, revenue) rather than upstream ones (engagement, reach).
+A mistake I made: I once set out to double engagement rate in a quarter.
+I hit it by posting more polarizing content.
+Engagement climbed, leads fell, because I'd attracted argumentative people who would never buy.
+Now I set targets on the downstream numbers (conversions, revenue) instead of the upstream ones (engagement, reach).
+The downstream ones are harder to game.

 FAQ